Authors: Dr. Jean-Paul Rodrigue and Dr. Theo Notteboom

 - Co-siting and partnering opportunities (industrial cascades).

-- The relative proximity and easy access to most important customers.
+- Relative proximity and easy access to most important customers.

 - The availability of efficient services (logistics, finance, IT, packaging, security, marketing, promotion).